Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures signalled a mixed start to trading Wednesday as investors awaited details of U.S. president Donald Trump's highly anticipated corporate tax plan.
+U.S. stock futures signalled a flat start to trading Wednesday as investors awaited details of U.S. president Donald Trump's highly anticipated corporate tax plan.
 Earnings also remained in focus with heavyweights Boeing Co. and Procter & Gamble Co. reporting early and PayPal Inc. posting after the close.

 More than three-quarters of S&P 500 companies that have reported results until Tuesday have beaten earnings estimates, according to Thomson Reuters I/B/E/S.On Tuesday, the Nasdaq rose to a record level while both the Dow and S&P 500 both neared recent highs.
 In Toronto, futures pointed to a flat-to-higher start to the trading day.
 World markets, meanwhile, hit record highs as concern about the French election moved to the sidelines.
 In early going European shares edged down slightly from 20-month highs as some disappointing earnings weighed on the market but Asian stocks advanced.
 Tokyo’s Nikkei gained 1.1 per cent, Hong Kong’s Hang Seng 0.5 per cent, and the Shanghai composite 0.2 per cent.

-In Europe, the Paris CAC 40 was up 0.1 per cent by about 5:35 a.m.
-(ET), while London’s FTSE 100 and Germany’s DAX were down 0.1 per cent.
+In Europe, the Paris CAC 40 was up 0.2 per cent, while London’s FTSE 100 was off 0.1 per cent and Germany’s DAX was down 0.04 per cent.
 "It does feel foolhardy to expect the Trump administration to deliver the kind of tax reform that is being talked about, but hope springs eternal in markets (as the euro zone crisis showed)," Chris Beauchamp, senior analyst at IG, said in a note looking ahead to the trading day.

 Commodities